gbmhunter/NinjaTerm/README.md

 `electron-react-boilerplate` was used as a starting point for development.

 MobX is used to store the application state.
 The application model is under `src/model/`.

+## GitHub Pages

+The `docs/` folder contains the source code for the NinjaTerm homepage, hosted by GitHub Pages.
+This is automatically build and deployed with new commits pushed to `main`.

 ## Extensions